carc1n0gen/weelnk/README.md

 `cp .env.example .env`

 In production you should set real environment variables for the process.
-The .env.example contains the required variables.
+The `.env.example` contains the required variables.

 ### Migrations

-`php cli migrate`
+`php vendor/bin/phpmig migrate`

 ## License